Spacewalking with You

 Spacewalking with You (君と宇宙を歩くために, Kimi to Uchū o Aruku Tame ni) is a Japanese manga series written and illustrated by Inuhiko Doronoda.
 It began serialization on Kodansha's &Sofa manga website in June 2023.

 In 2024, the series won the 17th Manga Taishō.

 Synopsis

-Kobayashi is a yankī who struggles with school and holding a part-time job, and is on the verge of becoming a delinquent.
-His life begins to change after he becomes friends with Uno, an eccentric transfer student.
+Yamato Kobayashi is a yankī who struggles with school and holding a part-time job, and is on the verge of becoming a delinquent.
+His life begins to change after he becomes friends with Keisuke Uno, an eccentric transfer student.

 Publication

 Written and illustrated by Inuhiko Doronoda, Spacewalking with You has been serialized on Kodansha's &Sofa website since June 26, 2023.
-The series' chapters have been collected into four tankōbon volumes as of April 2025.
+Its first chapter was published in the August 2023 issue of Kodansha's seinen manga magazine Monthly Afternoon, released three days earlier on June 23.
+The series' chapters have been collected into six tankōbon volumes as of May 2026.

 At Anime Expo 2024, Kodansha USA announced that they licensed the series for English publication.
+The first volume was released on May 27, 2025.